justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 #### Decoders
 Decoders takes a small set of inputs and decodes that number into a larger set of outputs
 	The corresponding output becomes true goof ah
+This means that the decoder is just a canonical complete circuit also takes an active-low-control signal